 If a student feels an instructor has treated him/her unfairly, the student should take the following steps to resolve the issue.
-The college believes that matters involving an instructor and student(s) are best resolved at that level; therefore, the following procedures are recommended.
+The College believes that matters involving an instructor and student(s) are best resolved at that level; therefore, with only the exception of safety matters (e.g., harassment, sexual misconduct, Title IX complaint) which should be referred to the Title IX Office, the following procedures are recommended for all other student-instructor conflict resolutions.

 - The student should first meet with the instructor to discuss the issue or concern.
 This approach ensures the instructor is aware of the issue/concern and provides an opportunity for resolution.

-- If after meeting with the instructor, the student feels the issue has not been resolved, he/she should next meet with the department chair, coordinator and/or the appropriate assistant dean for further discussion.
-The instructor or the Admissions and Records office can provide the name of the appropriate assistant dean/director.
+- If after meeting with the instructor, the student feels the issue has not been resolved, he/she should next meet with the appropriate dean for further discussion.
+The instructor or the Admissions and Records office can provide the name of the appropriate dean.

-- If the student continues to believe the issue/concern remains unresolved, the student may meet with the appropriate instructional dean.
+- If the student continues to believe the issue/concern remains unresolved, the student may meet with the appropriate executive dean.

-- The expectation is that the issue/concern involving an instructor and student will be resolved by the time it reaches the instructional campus dean.
-However, if necessary the student may continue to pursue the issue with the Executive Dean and finally, the Executive Vice President of Academic Affairs, who is the final authority regarding student/instructor disputes.
+- The expectation is that the issue/concern involving an instructor and student will be resolved by the time it reaches the executive dean.
+However, if necessary the student may continue to pursue the issue in writing with the Vice President of Academic Affairs, who is the final authority regarding student/instructor disputes.

 As referenced in the Student Grievances Procedures, the role of the District President in these procedures is not to decide the case or appeal thereof, but merely to determine whether the administrative chain of command has adhered to Navarro College procedures.